TheIconfactory/Tapestry/Documentation/API.md

 ## Actions

-The app will call the following functions in `plugin.js` when it needs the script to read or write data.
+The Tapestry app will call the following functions in `plugin.js` when it needs the script to read or write data.
 If no implementation is provided, no action will be performed.
-For example, a read-only feed does not need to specify `send(post)`.
+For example, some sources will not need to `identify()` themselves.

 All actions are performed asynchronously (using one or more JavaScript Promise objects).
 An action indicates that it has completed using the `processResults`, `processError`, and `setIdentifier` functions specified below.